title

 E. An energy consumption and sustainability plan including the energy load before construction of the data center and the projected daily operational load once constructed shall be submitted.
 This assessment shall demonstrate:

-3. The use of sustainable alternatives for power generation, such as solar panels, small-scale wind turbines, or other renewable energy sources that will offset at least 10% of total power usage.
+34. The use of sustainable alternatives for power generation, such as solar panels, small-scale wind turbines, or other renewable energy sources that will provide at least 1015% of total power usage.
+This can be achieved by a combination of on-site generation and off-site generation that must be additive to the Tennessee Valley Authority (TVA) system.

-F. A lighting plan demonstrating that there will be no light trespass from the site onto surrounding properties, including any right-of-way.
+F. A lighting plan demonstrating compliance with that there will be no light trespass from the site onto surrounding properties, including any right-of-way the requirements of Section 17.28.100.E.4.

 H. Any additional information requested by any reviewing department or agency shall be submitted prior to approval of the zoning permit.